 In Moray you will encounter mysterious hollows of different sizes in the ground.

 In Salineras de Maras you can find more than 5000 salt ponds, which is impressive from the first moment.

 If you have any time limitation for the Cusco region, consider buying a one day tour.
 Then you will see not only the Inca archeological site in Moray and salt ponds in Salineras de Maras, but also a lot of other wonderful things, which will be hard to visit in one day if you will go on your own.
-If you have any personal preferences for example doing some extras – such as the Inca ruins in Chinchero, taking a lesson of handicraft and meeting with local weavers, zip line, biking and/or trekking on the way to Moray and Salineras de Maras, visit a so-called chicha place (where typical Andean corn beer is sold – chicha de jora).
+There’s some extras you can do based on personal preference – such as the Inca ruins in Chinchero, taking a lesson of handicraft and meeting with local weavers, zip line, biking and/or trekking on the way to Moray and Salineras de Maras, and visiting a so-called chicha place (where typical Andean corn beer is sold – chicha de jora).

-If you want to know what you can do in one day in Cusco, check my video here.
+If you want to know what you can do in one day in Cusco, check our video here.
 You will find examples of full-day tours to Chinchero, Moray, Maras and Salineras de Maras.
-Video made by me and my team.

 3. The Inca ruins in Pisac

 Pisac ruins can be visited in course of full-day or half-day tours.
-For those who prefer to see more in less amount of time, half-day tour would be a perfect option, for those who need more time to enjoy the atmosphere – I’d advice to consider a full day tour.
-If you only want to visit the ruins, it will take you a maximum of half a day, but if you wish to do other things heres a list of some of your options: wander the town of Pisac, visit the zoo, visit an Amaru community, try some trekking or biking.
-But for these activities you will need full day.
+For those who prefer to see more in less amount of time, half-day tour would be a perfect option, for those who need more time to enjoy the atmosphere – I’d advise considering a full day tour.
+If you only want to visit the ruins, it will take you a maximum of half a day, but if you wish to do other things: wander the town of Pisac, visit the zoo, visit an Amaru community, try some trekking or biking, for these activities you will need full day.

-If you would like to know more about my experiences in Pisac, check here.
+If you would like to know more about my experiences in Pisac, read my post on it.